 This holiday season, treat your friends, family, and loved ones to a homemade edible gift.
 We've compiled 30 of our favorite edible gifts — including this recipe — so you can deliciously DIY.

 Chocolate crinkle cookies are a holiday favorite.
 Gooey and fudgy, with plenty of powdered sugar to go around, a package of these cookies is sure to please anyone on your gift list.
-The recipe is inspired by my absolute favorite chocolate crinkle cookies from Williams-Sonoma ($19).
-The mix is heavenly, but the price tag keeps me pretty limited to making them for special occasions only.
-Determined to see if I could hack recipe myself, I got out my trusty scale and started weighing out all the ingredients on the package.
+The recipe is inspired by a chocolate crinkle cookie mix from Williams-Sonoma.
+Unfortunately, the mix is no longer available.
+Determined to see if I could hack the recipe myself, I got out my trusty scale and started weighing out all the ingredients on the package.
 I felt like a modernist cook, breaking down the recipe bit by bit.

 2 tablespoons cocoa powder

 1/2 cup (4 1/2 ounces) high-quality dark chocolate

 4 tablespoons (1/2 stick) butter, at room temperature